 No, I pretty much grew up on a farm surrounded by ocean, so it was a totally different vibe to that part of New Jersey.

 Where is home for you right now?

 Home for me right now is California and New Jersey for my parents, but they're moving to California soon too.

 That’s cute.
 Are you tight with your parents?

 Oh yeah, my parents supported me from day one.
-We couldn't afford a dining room table in 2001 but my dad bought me my first synthesizer when I was 9 and I learned how to produce beats on it and make records.
+We couldn't afford a dining room table in 2001 but my dad bought me my first synthesizer when I was nine and I learned how to produce beats on it and make records.
 They completely supported me and without that initial investment I wouldn't be where I am now.
-I think they realised they had a musical kid one day when we went to church and the organist didn't show up and I played the entire mass from memory.
+I think they realized they had a musical kid one day when we went to church and the organist didn't show up and I played the entire mass from memory.

 And now you're living the dream.
 You performed at Miss Universe a few weeks back…